no00ne/CS305-2025Spring-FinalProject/README.md

 1. `transaction_generation`

-* Randomly choose a peer from `known_peers` and generate a transaction to transfer arbitrary amount of money to the peer.
+* Randomly choose a peer from `known_peers` and generate a transaction to transfer an arbitrary amount of money to the peer.

 * Add the transaction to local `tx_pool` using the function `add_transaction`.